From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

 What Not to Miss in India

 1. Swaminarayan Akshardham – New Delhi:

 A magnificent example of Hindu traditions, culture and architecture.
-Regardless of religion or creed, time spent in the premises of this serene shrine will be filled only with peace and tranquility.
-For a calm afternoon, spend your time wondering about the complex, rest upon the stairs of the Musical Fountain or stay past sunset to watch a beautiful water music show.
+Regardless of religion or creed, time spent on the premises of this serene shrine will be filled only with peace and tranquillity.
+For a calm afternoon, spend your time wondering about the complex, rest on the stairs of the Musical Fountain or stay past sunset to watch a beautiful water music show.

 2. Lodhi Garden – New Delhi: